UpperCod/microfrontend/README.md

 ## Dinamic import

-This strategy is ideal for the use of microforders, since it allows to effectively isolate an application and all its dependencies
+This strategy is ideal for the use of microfrontend, since it allows to effectively isolate an application and all its dependencies

 ## Example of api proposed by atomico